obfusk/sokobang/README.md

   sokobang - sokoban puzzle w/ bigbang.coffee

-  A sokoban puzzle (with images and levels from ksokoban [1]) written in coffeescript using the bigbang.coffee [2] library.
+  A sokoban puzzle -- with images and levels from ksokoban [1] -- written in coffeescript using the bigbang.coffee [2] library.

   To run the game, you will need bigbang.coffee; when using git, use `git submodule update --init` to fetch and use the dependencies.